-Each day, more than 2,900 DJJ employees, divided amongst our 25 facilities and 80 community services offices throughout the state, work diligently to effect justice, and redirect and shape the young lives in the agency's care.
+Each day, more than 3.400 DJJ employees, divided among our 25 facilities and 78 community services offices throughout the state, work diligently to effect justice, and redirect and shape the young lives in the agency's care.
 DJJ employees are critical in helping the youth take responsibility for their criminal conduct and guide them to become productive members of society.
 Because our primary responsibility involves public safety, working for DJJ is an exciting and challenging opportunity.
-We strive to create and sustain an agency culture that values accountability, integrity, safety, superior performance, ongoing personal growth, intellectual curiosity, innovation, teamwork and leadership.
+We strive to create and sustain an agency culture that values accountability, integrity, safety, superior performance, ongoing personal growth, intellectual curiosity, innovation, teamwork, and leadership.

-We seek dedicated, energetic candidates for various positions, including correctional and parole officers, legal services, teachers and librarians, peace officers, health care professionals, including nurses and dentists, food service workers, administrative assistants and more.
+We seek dedicated, energetic candidates for various positions, including correctional and parole officers, legal services, teachers and librarians, peace officers, and healthcare professionals, including nurses and dentists, food service workers, administrative assistants, etc.

 While we expect the youth in our care to be accountable for their actions and to strive for excellence, the same goes for DJJ staff - from executives to individual caseworkers.
-DJJ staff members are expected to be efficient, creative and responsible for the work that they do.
+DJJ staff members are expected to be efficient, creative, and responsible for their work.
 Innovation is crucial to our success today and tomorrow.
 DJJ staff constantly seek to refine existing programs and cultivate new, innovative and effective ones that encourage youthful offenders to become successful members of society.
 By doing so, DJJ becomes a leader in criminal justice nationwide.

 As State of Georgia employers, we also offer our employees dental, vision and medical insurance; sick and annual leave; retirement plan and a military incentive for our armed forces.